wagnemic/CS362-004-S2018/projects/wagnemic/README.md

-My name is Michael Wagner, wagnemic
+This is my assignment-2 submission!